Pathological skin picking: a disorder that will hurt your skin

 What are the factors that may increase your chances of developing pathological skin picking?

-The following factors may increase the chances of developing pathological skin picking: stress or anxiety, boredom, skin conditions such as eczema or acne, and negative emotions such as shame and guilt.
+Factors that may increase your chances of developing pathological skin picking include stress or anxiety, boredom, skin conditions such as eczema or acne, and negative emotions such as shame and guilt.
 The presence of other mental health conditions such as depression also increases the risk of pathological skin picking.

-A person is more likely to develop this condition if they also have trauma-related disorders, substance use disorders, and some form of obsessive-compulsive disorder (OCD) such as trichotillomania, according to a study from the Frontiers in Psychiatry.
+A person is more likely to develop this condition if they also have trauma-related disorders, substance use disorders, and some form of obsessive-compulsive disorder (OCD) such as trichotillomania, according to a 2021 research on pathological skin picking from the Frontiers in Psychiatry.

 While this disorder can affect any age group, adolescents and adults up to their late 30s are at the highest risk of developing pathological skin picking.